vinamra57/gitstory/docs/setup_guide.md

 When you want to run a Python file from this point forward, you would do:<br>
 `uv run <file_location>`

+UV has a *lot* of features, way too many to cover here.
+Read [the documentation] to see the *many* features it has.

 **IMPORTANT NOTE:** When committing to git, make sure that uv.lock is added to the commit if a change has occurred to it, otherwise there will be problems!
 This should be caught automatically, but I am noting it anyways.

 ## Step 3: Setting Up pre-commit